wrapl/minilang/docs/library/time.rst

    Returns the time specified by the provided components in UTC.

-:mini:`meth time(Year: integer, Month: integer, Day: integer, Arg₄: time::zone): time` Returns the time specified by the provided components in the specified time zone.
+:mini:`meth time(Year: integer, Month: integer, Day: integer, TimeZone: time::zone): time` Returns the time specified by the provided components in the specified time zone.